-- BTEC Diploma in Early Years (Merit) - CACHE Diploma in Child Care and Education (240 points) - NVQ (Level 3) related to working with children - BTEC Health Studies (Merit) - GNVQ/AVCE Health and Social Care (240 points) - Access Diploma to Higher Education (Merit Profile)
+• BTEC Diploma in Early Years (Merit)

+- CACHE Diploma in Child Care and Education (240 points) - NVQ (Level 3) related to working with children - BTEC Health Studies (Merit) - GNVQ/AVCE Health and Social Care (240 points) - Access Diploma to Higher Education (Merit Profile)

 In addition to the above, Ed&CS applicants must have GCSE English Language or Welsh First Language (grade C or above) and either GCSE Mathematics or Science (grade C or above).
 Applicants for FCS must have GCSE English Language or Welsh First Language (grade C or above) or equivalent.
-Applicants for the Education (ALN/SEN and CS&P routes)

-must have GCSE English Language or Welsh First Language (grade C or above or equivalent) and either GCSE Mathematics or Science (grade C or above or equivalent).
+Applicants for the Education (ALN/SEN and CS&P routes) must have GCSE English Language or Welsh First Language (grade C or above or equivalent) and either GCSE Mathematics or Science (grade C or above or equivalent).

 Evidence of experience of working with children and young people within the United Kingdom is also a requirement.
-All applicants will require enhanced Disclosure and Barring Service (DBS) clearance administered by Glyndŵr University to confirm their suitability to work with children, young people and vulnerable adults.
+All applicants will require enhanced Disclosure and Barring Service (DBS) clearance administered by Glyndŵr University for CHILD workforce.